ClintKan/ecommerce_docker_deployment/README.md

 ## Steps Taken

 1. **Manual Deployment for Understanding**:
-   - Initially deployed the application manually on three EC2 instances in the development environment (Jenkins - the build master, Docker-Terraform - the build-node and the monitoring workstation) to understand the setup process.
+   - Initially deployed the application manually on two EC2 instances in the development environment (Jenkins - the build master and the Docker-Terraform - the build-node) to understand the setup process.
 This step was crucial as it provided insights into the necessary configurations and potential challenges before automating them.

 2. **Infrastructure Creation using Terraform (IaC)**:
    - Created multiple '.tf' files that defined all necessary resources for the application: